sail-sg/jrystal/devs/test.md

 - You are provided with a python script align.py, this script calculate the same M_p quantity using two different methods.
 IMPORTANT: YOUR GOAL IS TO MODIFY THE CODE SO THAT CALCULATIONS FROM TWO METHODS ARE THE SAME
-- Open up a new branch in the gir worktree to implement your task, you have the permission to read any files for this repository, but code modification are RESTRICTED, ask for human user's permission
+- You have the permission to read any files for this repository, but code modification are RESTRICTED, ask for human user's permission
 - Before you claim you have finished the taks and handle back to human user, run python devs/align.py and make sure the difference between two calculated M_p value is smaller than 1e-4.